lralf10/Town-Star-Hub.github.io/README.md

 Welcome to visualizer website repository.
 The Code for the visualizer will not evolve, it will remain frozen at current stage.
 Current repository contains all working files needed to run the website.
 This repository allows for maintaining the game data (with mechanics implementation that was already covered in the past).

 This is meant to be a community based repository, anyone can join and is welcome to contribute.
-We have a discord channel, please contact Stan to get obtain the write access to this repository.
+We have a discord channel, please contact Stan to get write access to this repository.

-Please note, the code is compiled there will be no collaboration on evolving the code (no feature implementation), the collaboration is about updating game data (images, recipes, crafts, buildings, new nfts).
+Please note, the code is compiled, there will be no collaboration on evolving the code (no feature implementation), the current collaboration is about updating game data (images, recipes, crafts, buildings, new nfts).
 This also means no coding skills are required, just a limited experience with editing json files, the git related operations can be mastered very easily for what this maintenance requires.

 # Recommended Setup

 We highly recommend to use Visual Studio as IDE for editing this repository.

 Install `Live Server` extension by Riwick Dey.
-This adds adds a button on bottom taskbar on right corner with `Go Live` that allows to open the website on local computer and see the made changes before pushing to git.
+This adds adds a button on bottom taskbar on right corner with `Go Live` that allows to open the website on local computer and see the changes made before pushing to git.

 Optionally, install `Office Viewer(Mardown Editor` by Weijan Chen.
 This allows to read/edit markdown pages (like this page) in a more Word like interface.